MicroEJ/docs/KernelDeveloperGuide/kernelFAQ.rst

 Several options exist to mitigate that:

-1. Expose an "extendable" interface in the Kernel as a Kernel API.
+1. Expose an "extendable" interface in the Kernel as a Kernel API:

-   Use a dedicated application that provides a service (a.k.a an implementation of this interface).
+   - Use a dedicated application that provides a service (a.k.a an implementation of this interface).
-   Use this service from other applications.
+   - Use this service from other applications.

 2. Provide App-to-App services using the :ref:`chapter.shared.interfaces` mechanism.